AnalytixAudit/KYC/README.md

 #### How to request KYC?

-To apply for our KYC just dm t.me/FreddyCryptos on telegram, please verify telegram on our official telegram group t.me/AnalytixAudit
+To apply for our KYC just dm @FreddyCryptos on telegram, please verify telegram on our official telegram group @AnalytixAudit

 #### KYC Procedure: